manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="4.6"></a>

-## Torne fácil para responder
+## Make it easy to reply

 Finishing your query with “Please send your reply to... ” makes it quite unlikely you will get an answer.
 If you can't be bothered to take even the few seconds required to set up a correct Reply-To header in your mail agent, we can't be bothered to take even a few seconds to think about your problem.
-If your mail program doesn't permit this, [get a better mail program](http://linuxmafia.com/faq/Mail/muas.html).
+If your mail program doesn't permit this, get a better mail program.
 If your operating system doesn't support any e-mail programs that permit this, get a better operating system.

 In Web forums, asking for a reply by e-mail is outright rude, unless you believe the information may be sensitive (and somebody will, for some unknown reason, let you but not the whole forum know it).
 If you want an e-mail copy when somebody replies in the thread, request that the Web forum send it; this feature is supported almost everywhere under options like “watch this thread”, “send e-mail on answers”, etc.

 <a name="4.7"></a>

-## Escreva em linguagem clara, gramatica e ortograficamente correta
+## Write in clear, grammatical, correctly-spelled language

 We've found by experience that people who are careless and sloppy writers are usually also careless and sloppy at thinking and coding (often enough to bet on, anyway).
 Answering questions for careless and sloppy thinkers is not rewarding; we'd rather spend our time elsewhere.